ZMYaro/paintz/test_plan.md

 	7. Draw after changing line color
 	8. Draw after changing fill color
 	9. Draw after changing line width
+	10. Swap the line and fill colors with X while drawing
+	11. Increase and decrease the line width with [ and ] while drawing
-	10. Draw circle by holding Shift while drawing
+	12. Draw circle by holding Shift while drawing
-	11. Draw from center by holding Ctrl while drawing
+	13. Draw from center by holding Ctrl while drawing
-	12. Draw circle from center by holding Ctrl+Shift while drawing
+	14. Draw circle from center by holding Ctrl+Shift while drawing
-	13. Draw from center on Apple device by holding Cmd while drawing
+	15. Draw from center on Apple device by holding Cmd while drawing
-	14. Draw circle from center on Apple device by holding Cmd+Shift while drawing
+	16. Draw circle from center on Apple device by holding Cmd+Shift while drawing
+	17. Undo drawing

+17. Polygon tool
+	1. Select tool with toolbar button
+	2. Draw with line color with:
+		1. Left click
+		2. Single-point touch
+	3. Draw with fill with right click
+	4. Switch drawing with line and fill colors by switching left- and right-clicking for successive vertices
+	5. Draw with line only
+	6. Draw with fill only
+	7. Draw with line and fill
+	8. Confirm the first line in fill only mode is the inverse of the colors below it, and then disappears when further vertices are added
+	9. Draw after changing line color
+	10. Draw after changing fill color
+	11. Draw after changing line width
+	12. Swap the line and fill colors with X while drawing
+	13. Increase and decrease the line width with [ and ] while drawing
+	14. Change the line color between adding vertices
+	15. Change the fill color between adding vertices
+	16. Increase and decrease the line width between adding vertices
+	17. Switch outline/fill mode between adding vertices.
+	18. Draw a polygon with 3 or more vertices and close it by clicking on the starting point
+	19. Draw a polygon with 3 or more vertices and close it by double-clicking
+	20. Draw a polygon with 3 or more vertices and close it by changing tools
+	21. Draw an initial line in line only or line and fill mode and change tools
+	22. Draw an initial line in fill only mode and change tools
+	23. Draw an initial line < 5px long and confirm it gets aborted
-	15. Undo drawing
+	24. Undo drawing

-16. Pan/hand tool
+18. Pan/hand tool
 	1. Select tool with:
 		1. Toolbar button
 		2. H key